ay-ay-vasilev/SDL2Game/README.md

 - Implement attack combos, remove attack holding ?

 Maintenance:
+- Smart pointers for entities.
+- Smart pointers for observers.
 - Fix scale.
 - Add map json.
-- Fix Tile-Collider logic
+- Fix Tile-Collider logic.
-- Smart pointers for components ?
 - Clean up in constants and settings.json.
 - Refactor actor json to an entity json ?
-- Maybe optimize the RenderSystem? (limit to only drawing entities in the view of the camera + move sorting logic from update)
+- Maybe optimize the RenderSystem? (limit to only drawing entities in the view of the camera + move sorting logic from update).
-- JSON files for weapons
+- JSON files for weapons.
-- Better WeaponComponent implementation (add an object for weapon stats)
+- Better WeaponComponent implementation (add an object for weapon stats).
-- Better death handling
 - i-frames ?

 Future plans: